Skip to content ↓

 Intent

-Our vision is for all children to believe ‘I am accepted’ and ‘I am loved’.
-We will provide all children regardless of ethnic origin, gender, class, aptitude or disability, with a broad and balanced computing curriculum, ensuring that all of our children will use technology thoughtfully and responsibly.
+We will provide all children, regardless of ethnic origin, gender, class, aptitude or disability, with a broad and balanced computing curriculum ensuring each child feels valued, supported and empowered to succeed.

 Implementation

 In ensuring high standards of teaching and learning in computing, we implement a curriculum that is progressive throughout the whole school.
-Computing is taught in termly blocks.
-We have chosen to follow the ‘Teach Computing’ curriculum for computing.
-These units of work focus on the knowledge and skills outlined in the National Curriculum and are sensitive to our children’s interests as well as the context of the local area.
-At Netherton, we feel it is important to enable the children to reflect critically on what they have learnt, leading to the children taking ownership of their learning.
-Each unit of computing provides opportunities to apply reading and writing skills as a means of gaining and sharing knowledge.
+Computing is taught in termly block.
+These units of work focus on the knowledge and skills outlined in the National Curriculum and are responsive to our children’s interests, as well as the context of the local area.
+At Netherton, we believe it is important for children to reflect critically on what they have learnt, enabling them to take ownership of their learning.
+Each computing unit provides opportunities to apply reading and writing skills as a means of gaining and sharing knowledge.

-Our computing curriculum aims to inspire our pupils, allowing them to solve problems and work as part of a team and independently.
-Our aim is to place emphasis on developing a range of skills, allowing our children to become good problem solvers.
-In turn, allowing them to apply this to other situations, something which we believe is a key life skill.
-Computing allows children to develop mathematical skills alongside their development of language, using a range of programming languages.
-Emphasis is placed upon analytical thinking and questioning which helps children gain a coherent knowledge and understanding of computing skills.
-Additionally, it will have a clear focus on key subject specific vocabulary which will progress through year groups.
-Our overall aim is for children to see computing as an on-going process not a one-off event.
+Our computing curriculum aims to inspire our pupils, allowing them to solve problems and work both independently and as part of a team.
+We place emphasis on developing a range of skills, supporting our children to become effective problem solvers.
+This, in turn, enables them to apply this to other situations, which we believe is a key life skill.
+Computing also allows children to develop mathematical skills alongside their language development, using a range of programming languages.
+Emphasis is placed on analytical thinking and questioning, helping children to develop a coherent knowledge and understanding of computing.
+Additionally, there is a clear focus on key subject specific vocabulary, which progresses through year groups.
+Our overall aim is for children to see computing as an on-going process, rather than a one-off event.

 Impact

 Outcomes in computing demonstrate the children’s acquisition of key skills.
-This is monitored through the use of final projects, Golden Nuggets and exit tickets.
-Children gain knowledge on how to stay safe online, preparing them for an increasingly digital world.
-By the end of year 6, children will be able to programme a variety of different languages, critically analysing and explaining their reasoning.
-They are able to make connections between coding languages and how technology works in the world, offering solutions to different situations.
-Children will talk enthusiastically about their learning in computing and are eager to further their learning in the next stages of their education, leaving Netherton with a love of the subject and the skills needed in order to advance in an increasingly digital society.
+Children develop knowledge of how to stay safe online, preparing them for an increasingly digital world.
+By the end of Year 6, they will be able to programme using a variety of different languages, critically analysing and explaining their reasoning.
+They are able to make connections between coding languages and how technology works in the wider world, offering solutions to different situations.
+Children talk enthusiastically about their learning in computing and are eager to further their knowledge in the next stages of their education, leaving Netherton with a love of the subject and the skills needed to succeed in an increasingly digital society.

 Characteristics of a Computer Scientist